-The Pacific Ocean shares the strongest similarity to the global bias, with a similar upper ocean (<300 m) fresh bias, of a smaller magnitude than the Atlantic, with a pronounced off-equator feature at intermediate depths (500-1500 m).
-Lower magnitude positive salinity biases (~0.3 PSS-78) are also present in both hemispheres between 200-3000 m, and deeper in the SH (Figure 3.25).
-The Indian Ocean shows similar features to the SH Pacific, with a marked upper ocean (<500 m) fresh bias of order 0.3 PSS-78, and a strong near-surface positive bias of order 0.4 PSS-78 associated with the Arabian Sea (Figure 3.25).
+The Pacific Ocean shares the strongest similarity to the global bias, with a similar upper ocean (<300 m) fresh bias, of a smaller magnitude than the Atlantic, with a pronounced off-equator feature at intermediate depths (500–1500 m).
+Lower magnitude positive salinity biases (about 0.3 PSS-78) are also present in both hemispheres between 200–3000 m, and deeper in the Southern Hemisphere (Figure 3.25).
+The Indian Ocean shows similar features to the Southern Hemisphere Pacific, with a marked upper ocean (<500 m) fresh bias of order 0.3 PSS-78, and a strong near-surface positive bias of order 0.4 PSS-78 associated with the Arabian Sea (Figure 3.25).